-In 1861, as the American Civil War broke out, a 32-year-old lawyer named Sullivan Ballou left his wife of five years and two sons at home, and joined the war effort as a major in the Union Army.
-On July 14th of that year, well aware that particularly perilous times were approaching, he wrote but didn't send the following beautiful letter to his wife, and warned her of the dangers he faced and spoke of his love for both his family and country.
+In 1861, as the American Civil War approached, a 32-year-old lawyer named Sullivan Ballou left his wife of five years and two sons at home, and joined the war effort as a major in the Union Army.
+On July 14th of that year, acutely aware that particularly perilous times were ahead, he wrote, but didn't send, the following beautiful letter to his wife, in which he eloquently warned her of the dangers he faced and spoke of his love for both his family and country.
 Sadly, two weeks after penning his letter later, Sullivan was killed in the First Battle of Bull Run—the first major conflict of a war that lasted four years and cost the lives of approximately 750’000 people—along with 93 of his men.
-The letter was later found amongst his belongings and then delivered to his widow, but has since been lost; this copy, thought to have been transcribed by a relative, is held at the Abraham Lincoln Presidential Library.
+The letter was later found amongst his belongings and then then delivered to his widow, but has since been lost; this copy, thought to have been transcribed by a relative, is held at the Abraham Lincoln Presidential Library.

-Sarah was 24 when Sullivan died.
-She never remarried, and passed away at 80 years of age.
-She is buried alongside her husband in Providence, Rhode Island.
+Sarah, who was 24 when he died, never remarried.
+She passed away at 80 years of age, and is now buried alongside her husband in Providence, Rhode Island.

-But, O Sarah!
-If the dead can come back to this earth and flit unseen around those they loved, I shall always be near you; in the gladdest days and in the darkest nights, advised to your happiest scenes and gloomiest hours, always, always, and if there be a soft breeze upon your cheek, it shall be my breath; as the cool air fans your throbbing temple, it shall be my spirit passing by.
-Sarah, do not mourn me dead; think I am gone and wait for thee, for we shall meet again.
+But Oh Sarah!
+If the dead can come back to this earth and flit unseen around those they love I shall be always with you in the brightest day and the darkest night amidst your happiest scenes and gloomiest hours always always and when the soft breeze fans your cheek it shall be my breath or the cool air your throbbing temple it shall be my spirit passing by.
+Sarah, do not mourn me dead think I am gone and wait for me for we shall meet again.

 As for my little boys they will grow as I have done and never know a father’s love and care.

 Little Willie is too young to remember me long but my blue eyed Edgar will keep my frolics with him among the dimmest memories of his childhood.